takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.98 <br>
+  ・ Fixed a problem in the custom (private) lobby where the number of times reconnected to the server was not displayed externally. <br>
+  ・ Adjusted the custom (private) lobby so that the first few times of reconnection with the server are not displayed externally. <br>
+  ・ Fixed a problem in which a bean indicating that Tools was in process would remain on the display when attempts to retrieve regional information for a connected server failed. <br>
+  ・ In the Squad race rounds, the "Game bug..." display of the reason for the end of the round in the Squad race rounds, under special conditions, the wrong reason would be displayed. <br>
+  ・ In the last update, the specification was changed to never display milliseconds when the 15-second extension method of OverTime occurs, but it can now be operated remotely from the database. <br>
+  ・ Improved the ability to retrieve the necessary template game settings from the content in creative rounds played in exploration mode and in custom (private) lobbies. <br>
+  ・ Significant modifications have been made to Tools' unique features that are displayed in the middle of the level. <br>
+  ・ Fixed a problem in which all external display timers displayed when OverTime occurred were set "backwards" from what was expected. <br>
+  ・ In the Squad race and survival rounds, icons are displayed when a competitor is confirmed to advance in his/her Squad or when he/she is eliminated, making it easier to understand visually. <br>
+  ・ The display state of the bean of the processing icon in Tools can now be checked and hidden at any time. <br>
+  ・ In the course search tool, a 404 error would occur on confirmation when performing the first search after starting Tools. <br>
+  ・ Fixed a problem in the course search tool where the processing icon beans were not displayed. <br>
+  ・ Added sound effects for some Phase display rounds. <br>

   ○ 4.99.97 <br>
   ・ The loading icon is now displayed while Tools is running in the bagground or performing time-consuming processing. <br>